forwinder15/wlamm/content/posts/2019-03-27--starting-pay-for-diesel-techs/index.md

 ###4.
 Ryder - Technician trainee

-**So your basically a lube guy in this spot.
+**So you are basically a lube guy in this spot.
 Not a bad way to start.
 It really helps when learning all the different components of a truck.
 (That is one the most important parts) I think this could be a decent opportunity if Ryder is in your area.**

 QUALIFICATIONS